 LM needs to be vigilant about addressing animal burrows on the disposal cell.
 As burrows are located, they need to be collapsed, filled with clean soil, and reseeded.
-Additional rounds of trapping will be needed as long as animal burrow activity is observed at the site.
+On going routine annual pest management is being conducted at the site.

 The pump in monitoring well MW-5 needs to be fixed or replaced and a water sample collected.
-For efficiency, this effort is being coordinated with a sampling event planned at the site in the summer of 2024.
+For efficiency, this effort is being coordinated with a nonroutine sampling event planned at the site in 2025.